sagarkurandwad/jekyll-now/_posts/2016-09-26-RNN-White-Box.md

 ## Backpropagation Through Time (BPTT)

-In this section I will explain BPTT wrt the types of RNN sequences a problem could be categorized into ([Andrej Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)).
+In this section I will explain BPTT wrt the types of RNN sequences a problem could be categorized into (refer [Andrej Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)).